subhalak/SubhalakshmiKBio.github.io/README.md

-# Bulk-RNAseq analysis - From Raw reads to count matrix
+# Bulk-RNAseq analysis - From Raw reads to Count matrix

 RNA sequencing (RNA-Seq) is a powerful and widely used technique for studying the transcriptome, the complete set of RNA transcripts produced by the genome under specific conditions or in a specific cell type.